davecom/SwiftGraph/README.md

 * `topologicalSort()` - Does a topological sort of the vertices in a given graph if possible (returns nil if it finds a cycle).
 Returns a sorted list of the vertices.
 Runs in O(n) time.
 * `isDAG` - A property that uses `topologicalSort()` to determine whether a graph is a DAG (directed-acyclic graph).
 Runs in O(n) time.

+An extension to `WeightedGraph` in `MST.swift` can find a minimum-spanning tree from a weighted graph.
+* `mst()` - Uses Jarnik's Algorithm (aka Prim's Algorithm) to find the tree made of minimum cumulative weight that connects all vertices in a weighted graph.
+This assumes the graph is completely undirected and connected.
+If the graph has directed edges, it may not return the right answer.
+Also, if the graph is not fully connected it will create the tree for the connected component that the starting vertex is a part of.
+Returns an array of `WeightedEdge`s that compose the tree.
+Use utility functions `totalWeight()` and `printMST()` to examine the returned MST.
+Runs in O(n lg n) time.

 ## Authorship & License
 SwiftGraph is written by David Kopec and released under the Apache License (see `LICENSE`).
 You can find my email address on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.